As featured on linkedin.com

 Drug Target Review caught up with Automata VP of Product and Strategy Nick Pattinson at SLAS 2023.
 They discuss how the integration of AI is helping to reduce animal testing.
 View it on LinkedIn here or read the transcript below.

-DTR: How do you think the advancement of AI technologies has influenced the lab automation process, and what specific benefits have been realised in terms of efficiency, accuracy and data analysis?
+DTR: How do you think the advancement of AI technologies has influenced the lab automation process, and what specific benefits have been realized in terms of efficiency, accuracy and data analysis?

 DTR: What do you think som of the key challenges faced integrating AI into lab automation is and how are the researchers and developers addressing these challenges?